 (NB: Check the cathedral calendar for occasional service-related limits on visiting times)

-Stephansdom accompanied Vienna through much of the city’s history, with the initial foundation stone dating back to 1137.
+Stephansdom has accompanied Vienna through much of the city’s history; the initial foundation stone dates back to 1137, a time long before Sachertorte, Habsburg emperors and coffee.

 (Main nave and south tower viewed from Stephansplatz square)